thinkmassive/satkube/README.md

 ### BKPR Web UIs

-You can log into the BKPR web UIs using the Cognito account created earlier, `$AWS_EKS_USER`
+You can log into the BKPR web UIs using the Cognito account created earlier, `$ADMIN_EMAIL`

 Where `DOMAIN` is the value set for `$BKPR_DNS_ZONE`: